Dusty Press Relief+Etching+Linocut Printing Press

 Colors:

-IMPORTANT - Nothing in this print should require aux fan use above 10%, so please be careful editing the project's included filament profiles.
-Higher aux fan speeds can cause many of the larger/longer parts to peel up at the edges mid print, especially on a supertack/cryogrip plate.
+IMPORTANT - Nothing in this print should require AUX fan use above 10%.
+In fact it could be detrimental.
+Higher AUX fan speeds can cause many of the larger/longer parts to peel up at the edges mid print, especially on a supertack/cryogrip plate.
 I learned this the hard way printing a frame for the first time.

-Several parts have multiple layer height adjustments and intended interface shells to increase strength, if these aren't allowed to cool slowly, warpage can occur, this is the reason the filament presets included in the project have the aux fan turned to 10% or less.
+Several parts have multiple layer height adjustments and intended interface shells to increase strength, if these aren't allowed to cool slowly, warpage can occur.

 The rest of the settings have also been carefully selected.
 I would recommend sticking with them unless you are experienced in 3D printing and want to ‘experiment’ 😉